sikron/vagrant-elasticsearch-simple/README.md

 # vagrant-elasticsearch-simple
-A Vagrant box with Elasticsearch 2 for playing around with.
+A Vagrant box with Elasticsearch for playing around with.
+Different bootstrap files are provided to use in the Vagrantfile.

 ## Prerequisites
 These are things you need to install once on your machine to use this box.